VeskoSpasovTUES/Diplomna/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+In order to run this app you need the following:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Ruby version 3.3.0 or newer

+* Rails version 7.1.3 or newer

-* ...
+* Chart.js

+* SQLite3 version 1.4 or newer

+* Yarn version 1.22.19 or newer